awesome-llm-papers/awesome-llm-papers.github.io/_publications/qi2020bridging.markdown

 citations: 20
 bibkey: qi2020bridging
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2012.15525'}]
-tags: [Reinforcement Learning, GPT, Training Techniques]
+tags: [Reinforcement Learning, Training Techniques, GPT]
 ---
 In this paper, we propose BANG, a new pretraining model to Bridge the gap between Autoregressive (AR) and Non-autoregressive (NAR) Generation.
 AR and NAR